 What is the military sleep method?

 Relax: Augustin demonstrates relaxing every muscle in the body, starting with the forehead and working your way down to your toes.
-“Start by relaxing the muscles in your forehead.
-Relax your eyes, your cheeks, your jaws and focus on your breathing.
-Now, go down to your neck and your shoulders,” he added.
-“Make sure your shoulders are not tensed up.
-Drop them as low as you can and keep your arms loose to your sides, including your hands and fingers.”
+"Start by relaxing the muscles in your forehead.
+Relax your eyes, cheeks, and jaws, and focus on breathing.
+Now, go down to your neck and shoulders," he added.
+"Make sure your shoulders are not tensed up.
+Drop them as low as possible and keep your arms loose to your sides, including your hands and fingers."
 Then, he instructs us to imagine a warm sensation going from the top of your head to your fingertips.
-Begin taking deep breaths, relaxing the muscles from your chest down to your feet, and then reimagine that warm sensation, but this time going from your heart all the way down to your toes.
+Take deep breaths, relax the muscles from your chest to your feet, and reimagine that warm sensation, but this time go from your heart down to your toes.

 Breathe: Make sure your shoulders and hands stay relaxed and take deep breaths, exhaling slowly.

-Clear your mind: “Now while you’re doing this, it’s really important to clear your mind of any stresses,” added Agustin, encouraging you to think of two scenarios: lying in a canoe surrounded by only clear lake water or lying in a black velvet hammock in a pitch black room.
-“At any time when you start thinking of anything else or you start getting distracted, repeat these words for 10 seconds: ‘Don’t think.
-Don’t think.
-Don’t think,’” he said.
+Clear your mind: "Now, while you're doing this, it's essential to clear your mind of any stresses," added Agustin, encouraging you to think of two scenarios: lying in a canoe surrounded by only clear lake water or lying in a black velvet hammock in a pitch black room.
+"At any time when you start thinking of anything else or you start getting distracted, repeat these words for 10 seconds: 'Don't think.
+Don't think.
+Don't think,'" he said.

 According to Agustino, if you practice this every night for six weeks, you should be able to fall asleep within two minutes of closing your eyes.

 This technique may sound too good to be true.
 But according to Dr. Sanjiv Kothare, sleep specialist and head of pediatric neurology at Cohen Children's Medical Center in New York, it is possible to train yourself to fall asleep faster using this technique.